dleonard0/red-json/README.md

 * Extra commas may be present at the end of arrays and objects
 * Strings may be also be single-quoted.
-  Inside a single quoted `'` strings, the double quote `"` need not be escaped (`\"`), but single quotes must be (`\'`).
+  Inside a single-quoted string, the double quote need not be escaped, but single quotes must.
 * Unquoted strings called 'words' (matching `[^[]{},:" \t\n\r]+`) are
   accepted where strings are expected.
-  They are treated like quoted strings, except that backslash-escapes are ignored.
-Words may contin single quotes, but cannot begin with one.
+  Words are treated like quoted strings, except that backslash is not treated specially.
+  Words may contain single quotes, but cannot begin with one.

-### Parser limits
+### Parser limitations

+* No support for streaming
-* UTF-8 only (no UTF-16 nor UTF-32)
+* UTF-8 input only
-* Nested arrays and objects are limited to a combined depth of 32768 levels
+* Nested arrays and objects limited to a combined depth of 32768